shinsterneck/pdns/modules/geosqlbackend/README.md

 GeoSQL is designed to be used as an overlay module, this means that GeoSQL needs to be used together with the gmysql backend or another backend that stores its data within an SQL Database.

-This also means that you only need to create DNS records, which you want to be different depending on the geographic location of the visitor.
+This also means that you only need to create DNS records, which need to be different in each geographic location.
 All other records are handled by other PowerDNS backends, such as the gmysql backend.

 If you have DNS records that are different in each geographic location and other records that are same across all geographic regions, there is no need to create the common ones again in all GeoSQL views.
-Simple create them once in the main domain and the differing entries in the .geosql suffixed view.
+Simple create them once in the main domain (the real domain) and the differing entries in the .geosql suffixed view.
 This makes maintenance extremly easy and allows for any DNS resource record to be used with GeoSQL.
-It therefore eliminates the use of CNAME redirects or other types of tricks.
+It also eliminates the use of CNAME redirects or other types of tricks.